kobmaki/kobmon-icinga2mib/README.md

 kobmon-icinga2mib contains an snmp-mib for Icinga2.

-The project is maintained by Uwe Ebel (kobmaki) on [https://github.com/kobmaki/kobmon-icinga2mib/](github).
+The project is maintained by Uwe Ebel (kobmaki) on [github](https://github.com/kobmaki/kobmon-icinga2mib/).

+It is not ready for production, don't use it.

 ## Documentation